bryantclark/alrightyyyyyyyyyy/PlanSimple.md

 Phase 4: Synchronization and Latency (Advanced Concepts) For a real-time game, latency is the biggest challenge.
 Firestore updates take time.
 Step 1: Client-Side Prediction (The Illusion of Speed) Immediate Local Update: When the local player presses a key, immediately update their $state variable (e.g., localPlayer.x += 10).
 This makes the game feel responsive.
 Send Input to Server: Simultaneously, write the input to Firestore (as described in Phase 3, Step 3).
-Correcting Jitter: When the onSnapshot update arrives, it contains the official position of your player.
+Correction: When the onSnapshot update arrives, it contains the official position of your player.
 Your game loop should use this official position to correct the local player's $state position if they have drifted too far.
 Step 2: Managing Other Players
 For remote players, always use the position data received from the onSnapshot updates (remoteGameState).
 If the position updates are jumpy, implement interpolation inside the drawGame loop:
 Instead of immediately drawing the remote player at their new received  coordinate, store the new coordinate as their "target" within your local game state.